Listed below are recent posts across all of CalRecyle's blogs.

 Crew members go beyond just removing debris and have taken to heart the mission of helping people search for their lost treasures and rebuild their lives.

 Natural disasters leave a scar across the landscape, but if there is one thing that’s clear, it’s that plant life and wildlife bounce back more easily than homes and businesses.
 On an April visit to the Woolsey/Hills fire site in Los Angeles County, the super bloom was in full force, and it was nearly impossible to see the burn scar from the fire that happened just a few months before.
 In both Northern and Southern California, great care was taken to do no more damage to the environment.

 In addition to allowing homeowners to rebuild, CalRecycle’s mission for wildfire cleanup is to remove debris that threatens public health and the environment.
 This allows the region’s flora and fauna to recover more quickly.

-If You Care, It’s Worth It
+It’s Worth It Because We Care

 Sometimes the days are long.
 Sometimes your own bed and your loved ones are just too far away.
 But knowing that the work you’re doing is necessary and matters, gets you up the next day.

 There is a shared mission across agencies and sectors.
 Whether one chooses to make a career out of disaster recovery or volunteers to support the mission on a temporary basis, the experience will positively affect how you see your work and impact on the world.Posted on In the Loop by Chris McSwain on Dec 30, 2019